Buckle is the Belte programming language compiler.

 Builds into a dynamically linked library. |

-Performs all compilation steps before assembling and linking, and instead of assembling and linking to an executable, the program is run immediately.
-However, unlike the -i option, the method of running the program is always evaluation.
+Instead of producing an executable, the program is run immediately after being compiled.
+Unlike the -i option, the method of running the program is always evaluation.

-Performs all compilation steps before assembling and linking, and instead of assembling and linking to an executable, the program is run immediately.
-However, unlike the -i option, the method of running the program is always execution.
+Instead of producing an executable, the program is run immediately after being compiled.
+Unlike the -i option, the method of running the program is always execution.

 The compiler stores all diagnostics of any severity.
 However, diagnostics are only logged or displayed if their severity is greater than or equal to the given severity level.
 The default is warning.